 The process was going smoothly and things were on track to have the land body-free and ready for a park.

 A newspaper at the time – The Denver Republican – broke a story that was quite unsettling.

 A disproportionately high number of child caskets were being transferred out of the site.
 This meant one of two things – either sloppy record keeping failed to depict the high number of children buried at the site or what was inside of these child-sized caskets wasn’t actually a deceased child.

 As it would turn out, McGovern realized that more money was to be made if more caskets were being transferred for the pre-arranged fee.
 This is when he came up with a twisted idea.

 Instead of putting each body into a single casket, McGovern and crew could split the body up into multiple portions, then placing these portions into several smaller, child-sized caskets, doubling or tripling the amount that would be paid.
 Some of the remains were likely easy to split up, while some of the more recent burials likely required additional chopping.

-This quote from the breaking news article published in the Denver Republican helps to describe the scene: “The line of desecrated graves at the southern boundary of the cemetery sickened and horrified everybody by the appearance they presented.
-Around their edges were piled broken coffins, rent and tattered shrouds and fragments of clothing that had been torn from the dead bodies … All were trampled into the ground by the footsteps of the gravediggers like rejected junk..” (see the full article here).
+This quote reportedly from a breaking news article published in the Denver Republican helps to describe the scene: “The line of desecrated graves at the southern boundary of the cemetery sickened and horrified everybody by the appearance they presented.
+Around their edges were piled broken coffins, rent and tattered shrouds and fragments of clothing that had been torn from the dead bodies … All were trampled into the ground by the footsteps of the gravediggers like rejected junk..”

 Of course, when this scam was discovered after just a few days of work, McGovern’s contract was pulled.